chazapis/hy548/scaling/README.md

 ## Basic usage

-Verify the the application is working, by visiting http://127.0.0.1/hello.
+Verify the application is working, by visiting http://127.0.0.1/hello.

 Open Locust at http://127.0.0.1.